felixmulder/felixmulder.github.io/writing/2022-03-10-Interviewing-as-a-Software-Engineer.md

 [^best-advice]: One of the best pieces of advice I ever received was not to focus on eliminating my weaknesses, but to lean into my strengths.

+[^eventual-consistency]: Given that no new state updates occur, a system that is eventually consistent will at some point reach an equilibrium where all accesses to its data return the same value.
+For example, in database systems, read replicas might not be up to date with the main database but given time, and no updates -- they will all contain the same data.

+[^slo]: Service Level Objective, an objective the service must meet in order to fulfill its agreement with partners.
+Typically an externally facing system will have an SLO on e.g. availability and latency.